Skip to content

 • Terminals – The large heavyweight terminals allow you to wire many batteries in parallel and push a lot of power (amps) through a system.

-• Case – The battery is sealed, making it ideal for wet, mobile environments with a lot of movement.
+• Case – The battery is sealed, making it ideal for wet, mobile environments with much movement.

 • Service – You can deal directly with the battery manufacturer if you have issues.